McBryar History, Family Crest & Coats of Arms

 The surname McBryar was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they held a family seat as one of the prominent Border Clans defending the Scottish border in the west marches.
 They are said to have the longest and most honorable connection with border life.

-Important Dates for the McBryar family
+Early History of the McBryar family

 This web page shows only a small excerpt of our McBryar research.
 Another 167 words (12 lines of text) covering the years 1384, 1469, 1473, 1502, 1503, 1504, 1548, 1579, 1590, and 1630 are included under the topic Early McBryar History in all our PDF Extended History products and printed products wherever possible.